NYC Elopement Photographer Kristy May

 Congrats on your engagement!

-I’m so glad you are in need of a New York City elopement photographer because that is exactly what I do!
+I’m so glad you are in need of a New York City elopement or micro wedding photographer because that is exactly what I do!
 For over 6 years now, my speciality is guiding couples from the Tri-State area, the United States and around the world as they marry in NYC.

 Let me guide you to a memorable and fun wedding in NYC.